cinnamon-cicada/ai-sop/README.md

 A Vision Transformer (ViT) based deep learning model for classifying construction site activities from images.

+Imagine you’re onsite, laying foundations for a house.
+What if you did not have to walk ten seconds across the site to fetch your blueprint—for the twentieth time?
+That’s what we hope to use spatial intelligence for: smart glasses that read you the exact SOP you need.

+Streamed input from the glasses is sent to a server, where ML-based processing happens.
+The correct SOP is sent back to the glasses, allowing instant, easy access to instructions on the field.

 ## Overview

 This project uses a fine-tuned Vision Transformer to identify different construction tasks: